 Try running some branded advertising to those in your welcome series to help them learn more about your organization.

-You don’t have to send anymore appeals than usual, and you can gain a much larger chunk of change by using this strategy to supplement your existing cultivation.
+You don’t have to send anymore appeals than usual, and you can increase revenue by using this strategy to supplement your existing cultivation.

-See how this organization used branded advertising to increase their donation conversion rate by 760%:
+See how this organization used branded advertising to increase donations by 760%:

 How Branded Advertising During a Welcome Series Affects Donation Conversion

 In this experiment, the organization was sending a fairly typical welcome series.
 They sent five emails in the first six days that introduced new subscribers to various aspects of their organization.
 They wondered if showing branded Facebook ads to the subscribers in the welcome series could lead to an increase in donations.